Bali is just mesmerizing, no question – yet, as it gets very busy, its eastern neighbor, the island of Lombok, becomes a valid and serene alternative.

 In the summer of 2018, a series of earthquakes hit Lombok.
 It damaged or even destroyed thousands of homesteads.
 Also, it killed twenty people and injured more than 300.
 On Mount Rinjani, hundreds of hikers were cut off by a landslide.
 However, in the end, all hikers were successfully rescued.

 Eventually, there were two more severe earthquakes.
 Still, only twenty people were killed in this quake.
 The fact that many people had to stay outdoors or at emergency shelters because of the previous quake, prevented many fatalities.
-Fortunately, only twenty people lost their life in the second temblor.
+Fortunately, only twenty people lost their lives in the second temblor.

 Best Things to Do on a Country Tour

-Since my stay on Lombok was just a side trip during my visit to Bali, I spent only two days on the more serene alternative.
+Since my stay in Lombok was just a side trip during my visit to Bali, I spent only two days on the more serene alternative.
 Obviously, that’s by far not enough to experience everything Lombok has to offer.
 In addition, I wasn’t very lucky with the weather.
 Therefore, I opted for a country tour instead of waiting for some sunshine on the beach.
 Unfortunately, you can see that in many of my pictures.

 Bintaro Chinese Community Cemetery